winnguyen1905-aladin/front-end/.github/ENV_MANAGEMENT.md

 - ⚠️ Mixed with deployment config

 **How it works:**
-1. Define env in `ecosystem.config.js`
+1. Define env in `ecosystem.config.cjs`
 2. PM2 injects variables at runtime

 ---